BILLY KOULMENTAS - INTERVIEW

 ER: So, how long did it take you to re-build?

 BK: Three years it took us to rebuild.
-Three years.

 ER: Tell me about the reopening, did you keep your employees…?

-BK: We kept…No. We did not.
+BK: No. We did not.
 They all found jobs.
 They all moved on.
 Three years is three years.
 And I don’t blame them.
 We had two that came back with us.
 But it was a new beginning, a new store, new everything.

-MDN: DO you have any stories you’d like to tell us, about the restaurant life, customers, being on the Lower West Side?
+MDN: Do you have any stories you’d like to tell us, about the restaurant life, customers, being on the Lower West Side?

-ER: As long as we’re asking about customers, do you have any stories…?
+ER: As long as we’re asking about customers, do you have any stories?

-BK: George’s became a spot where you have celebrities coming in here, athletes come in here.
+BK: Oh yeah!
+Of course!…George’s became a spot where you have celebrities coming in here, athletes come in here.
 Colin Quinn’s a good friend of mine.
 Paul Cubby Bryant from the radio, KTU.
-He was a regular here.
+He’s a regular here.
 And they come in and you would never know they’re here.
-You would never know they’re here.
-And it’s funny…Was it Felt or was it Carmello?
-There was a basketball player on the second floor sitting in the middle of the tables and a kid just looked up at him, he goes…[Laughs]…And it was adorable.
-It was adorable!
+And it’s funny, there was a basketball player on the second floor and a kid just looked up at him, he goes…[Laughs]…And it was adorable.

 MDN: Billy is putting his finger to his mouth indicating to be quiet!

-ER: Have you ever been written up in any of the travel guides…?
+ER: Have you ever been written up in any of the travel guides?